ti-cortex-m4/demo-java-completablefuture/doc/article.md

 To get the result of a `CompletableFuture`, it is possible to use the following blocking and non-blocking methods.
 In most cases, these methods should be used as the last computation step, don`t use them inside pipelined stages.

-Summary of the methods to retrieve results of futures
+Summary of the methods to get results of futures

 <table>